Nobella-Nyarari-Ejiofor/Pizza-Parlour/README.md

 * The user shuld be able to choose the pizza they like.
 * The user should be able to add toppings of their choice.
 * The user should be able to select the crust of their choice.
-* On clicking the submit button there should be different alerts.
-For example an alert if the user does not input their name and email address, an alert for when they innput an email address and name  without a message and an inout for when they input their name , email address and a message for the team.
+* The user should be able to see their total payments which include crusts , toppings and their type of pizza .
+* On clicking the checkout button the user should be able t see their total cost including transportation costs.

 ## Credits
  Many thanks to [w3schools](https://www.w3schools.com/) documentation and [freecodecamp](https://www.freecodecamp.org/) for putting up resources online.
 I have found the resources to be very efficient when conceptualizing this project.